balanced/www.balancedpayments.com/contents/stripe/faq.md

 4. Go live!

-### <a name="when-should-i-start" href="#when-should-i-start">When should I start the Stripe integration?</a>

-We’re working on documentation that will outline the best way to integrate with Stripe.
-If you can, we recommend that you start your integration after new guidelines with the most up-to-date information are published on March 24.
-You can still start the data migration process now.
-The data will continue to sync and will be ready for you when you go live on Stripe.

-If you're on a tight deadline and must integrate within the next few days, please reach out to [balanced+support@stripe.com](mailto:balanced+support@stripe.com).

 ### <a name="what-if-i-already-have-a-stripe-account" href="#what-if-i-already-have-a-stripe-account">What if I already have a Stripe account?</a>

 You will have the option during the migration process to specify an existing Stripe account.